google/ci_edit/readme.md

-### The ci_text editor

-The world does need another text editor.
-(Or at least I think so).

-There are other fine curses based editors.
-I found that I was often trying to tweak them to get just what I wanted.
-Almost as often, some aspect of those editors prevented that last little bit of customization.
-So writing a text editor should allow all the customization I like, right?

-Writing a text editor is an interesting project.
-Give it a try sometime.
+### What is ci_edit

+ci_edit is a text editor.
+It can help you view or edit text files.

+ci_edit runs in the command line (also called the terminal).
+To start using ci_edit, download ci_edit and open (execute) ci.py.

+## What ci_edit can do for you

+Many other command line text editors require learning a different set of mouse and keyboard commands.
+Many of us use a graphical editor (GUI) that supports a common set of commands like ctrl+q to quit (that is, hold the control key and press Q).
+Here are a few common commands:

+  - ctrl + q    to quit the program
+  - ctrl + s    to save the file
+  - ctrl + z    undo
+  - ctrl + x    cut
+  - ctrl + c    copy
+  - ctrl + v    paste

+There are more, but you probably get the idea.
+These common controls are not common in command line editors.

+So, what if you like to edit a file in the terminal window but don't want to recall how to save or quit in an unfamiliar editor?
+This is where ci_edit shines, because ci_edit does support those familiar key sequences.
+You already know how to save in ci_edit, it's ctrl+s.
+Simple.

 This version of ci_edit still doesn't have all the intended features, but it's a start.
 It's has the necessary features of a basic text editor and a few fancy extras.
+Those fancy extras stay out of your way until you want them.

+## What you can do for ci_edit

-The help I now need is finding out what puts users off; what causes someone who tries the editor to stop using it.
-I'm looking to address those issues so that more users are happy users for a longer time.
+The help we now need is finding out what puts users off; what causes someone who tries the editor to stop using it.
+We intend to address those issues so that more users are happy users for a longer time.

-Features of ci
+## Features of ci

 - runs on nCurses
   - This means that it can use used in the terminal window just  like vim,